FHantke/brave-browser-wiki/Home.md

 ## Staying up to date

 You can run `npm run sync -- --all` to grab the latest source. **It's important to note that this will overwrite your local changes, so please back up work before running this**.
 This typically triggers a full rebuild.
 If you'd prefer to manually update, you can re-run the antimuon patches by running `npm run sync -- --run_hooks`

+### Troubleshooting

+#### Troubleshooting on MacOS

+As of Chromium 62, the 10.12 SDK is required for building.

+`git clone git@github.com:phracker/MacOSX-SDKs.git`

+And then before building make a symbolic link to MacOSX10.12.sdk in `Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`